Woodahs/Gulp-Webpack-Boilerplate/README.md

 # Gulp-Webpack-Boilerplate
-Bolierplate with Webpack and Gulp included
+Bolierplate includes:
+- Webpack for handling JavaScript bundling with Babel loader and exposed jQuery
+- Gulp for handling SASS compilation, autoprefixer, CSSnano, bulkSass for possibility of including SASS files from directories, JS lint, livereload and SVG sprites